Władysław I Łokietek: Duke of Sandomierz and war with Wenceslaus II (1289–1292)

-Przemysł II finally gave up power over Kraków in mid-January of the following year (1291), and the principality then accepted the Czech monarch Wenceslaus II as their sovereign.
+Przemysł II finally gave up power over Kraków in mid-January of the following year (1291), and the principality then accepted the Czech monarch Wenceslaus II as its sovereign.
 (Note: The legal grounds for the reign of the Bohemian Przemyślid dynasty were very weak, and were based on the claims of Leszek II the Black's widow Gryfina, which was not accepted by the Polish princes.
 But Wenceslaus II was supported by a solid military force, and so the Duke of Greater Poland preferred not to risk a dispute.)
 Władysław decided to fight for Lesser Poland with the help of Hungarian troops granted to him by Andrew III.
-In 1292 Bohemian troops, through numerical superiority and with support from Silesian princes and the Margrave of Brandenburg, drove Władysław the Short first from Sandomierz, and in September of that same year surrounded him in a fortified Sieradz.
+In 1292, Bohemian troops, through numerical superiority and with support from Silesian princes and the Margrave of Brandenburg, drove Władysław the Short first from Sandomierz, and in September of that same year, surrounded him in a fortified Sieradz.
 The siege was soon successful, and Władysław and his brother Casimir II found themselves in captivity.
 On 9 October 1292 an agreement was signed under which Władysław and Casimir II were forced to renounce claims to Lesser Poland and to make fealty to the Czech ruler, in return for which they remained on their Kuyavian leases.

 Collaboration with Przemysł II (1293–1296)

 Their recent failures and the threat of Wenceslaus II prompted Przemysł II and Władysław, the existing Polish competitors for the throne of Kraków, to meet in Kalisz in January 1293 in order to develop strategies for removing the Czech government.
-The reconciliation of the opponents occurred as a result of the intervention of Archbishop Jakub Świnka; for his part the archbishop was promised the revenues from the salt mines after Lesser Poland was won.
+The reconciliation of the opponents occurred as a result of the intervention of Archbishop Jakub Świnka; for his part, the archbishop was promised the revenues from the salt mines after Lesser Poland was won.
 The secret agreement, signed 6 January 1293, committed the three princes (the arrangement was also attended by Casimir II of Łęczyca) to mutual support in the effort to recover Kraków.
-At that time they probably developed a survival agreement to guarantee mutual inheritance in the event of the recovery of Kraków.
-The occasion of this congress may have also marked the marriage of Władysław the Short with Jadwiga, the daughter of Bolesław the Pious, uncle of Przemysł II.
+At that time, they probably developed a survival agreement to guarantee mutual inheritance in the event of the recovery of Kraków.
+The occasion of this congress may have also marked the marriage of Władysław I Łokietek with Jadwiga, the daughter of Bolesław the Pious, uncle of Przemysł II.

 One year later (1294), it was already necessary to revise the plans approved in Kalisz, as Casimir II was killed while fighting against the Lithuanians.
-As a result, Łęczyca was added to the lands of Władysław the Short.
+As a result, Łęczyca was added to the lands of Władysław I Łokietek.
 On 26 June 1295, Przemysł II was crowned as the Polish king with the permission of the Pope.
 Władysław's response to this development is unknown.
-Unfortunately, the new king enjoyed his coronation for only seven months, as on 8 February 1296 Przemysł II was murdered, perhaps incited by the Margraves of Brandenburg.
+Unfortunately, the new king enjoyed his coronation for only seven months, as on 8 February 1296, Przemysł II was murdered, perhaps incited by the Margraves of Brandenburg.